Our free membership, business.com+, takes the pain out of choosing new business services.

 When must an employer offer health insurance?

-For employers with 50 or more full-time employees to comply with the ACA, they must offer health insurance that meets ACA-established minimum coverage and affordability requirements.
-Employer-sponsored health coverage must also be available to the employee’s dependents.
+Under the ACA, employer-sponsored health coverage must also be available to the employee’s dependents.
 Biological and adopted children under the age of 26 qualify as dependents, but spouses, stepchildren and foster children generally do not.

 FYIDid you know